Within this article:

 Company Administrator | Buyer | Standard users | ||

-They are responsible of setting up the company and managing the configuration and users of the account globally.
+They are responsible for setting up the company and managing the configuration and users of the account globally.
 This role enables you to see and handle all the objects within the company and to use the reporting feature (Data stories) at the highest level.
 You will have the option of extracting all data of the account in Excel or CSV format. |

 |